jmkao/rfglow/README.md

  * Fade commands
  * Color cycling commands

-I am open to contributions in all areas.
+Contributions welcome in all areas.

 # Electronics
 The PCB design is in the eagle folder and contains the schematic, PCB layout, and a set of gerber files (zipped together) for sending to a PCB fabrication service like Osh Park or Seeedstudio.
 (I had my first set made at Osh Park.)